 The Rundown on Newsjacking

 Of course, if you’ve never heard of newsjacking before, you’re probably wondering what all the fuss is about.
-In an effort to catch you and the rest of this portion of digital population up to speed, Britt Klontz of The Content Marketing Institute offers up an in-depth overview of this outreach and awareness method.
+In an effort to catch you and the rest of this portion of digital population up to speed, Britt Klontz of The Content Marketing Institute offers up an in-depth overview of this growing outreach and awareness method.

 Essentially, newsjacking is all about tethering your brand to the latest news stories that are relevant to your target audience.
 Popularized by marketing expert David Meerman Scott, this tactic has been the method of choice for a plethora of major brands, including Charmin, Stella Artois, and Tide.
 While all of these brands utilized different methods of newsjacking breaking stories – expert responses, liveblogging, social media interaction, etc. – the basic premise of standing as trusted source regarding these developments remains the same across the board.